 Economic Profit is defined as the difference between total revenue and total cost of inputs.
-Revenue is the amount derived from sale of goods or the delivery services.
-The total costs of inputs includes the all expenses and all profits forgone to undertake the activity.
+Revenue is the amount derived from the sale of goods or the delivery services.
+The total costs of inputs include all expenses and all profits forgone to undertake the activity.

 To calculate economic profit the accounting costs and opportunity costs are deducted from total revenue.
-An opportunity cost is the benefit or value that must be given up to take advantage of something else.
-More simply, it’s an alternative cost.
+An opportunity cost is a benefit or value that must be given up to take advantage of something else.
+More simply, its an alternative cost.

 Economic Profit versus Accounting Profit

-Most of use are familiar with the concept of accounting profit.
+Most of us are familiar with the concept of accounting profit.
 Accounting profit is the monetary profit that includes only explicit cost.
 Accounting profit can be measured as:

 Profit = Sales- Total explicit cost